- Introduction to the Cardiac Catheterization Procedure

 You will be lying in a bed that is under an xray camera.
 The bed may tilt under the camera, but in some labs, there may be an xray camera that moves over a stationary bed.
 If the bed tilts, you may be secured to the table or bed with straps around your waist, shoulders, and knees.
 You may be able to see the pictures taken of the heart and blood vessels during the test.
 You might also hear a beeping sound, which has to do with your heartbeat.

 This test is performed as a procedure requiring a one-night stay at the hospital.
 Sometimes, the patient can go home on the day of the procedure; the patient has the test in the morning and goes home in the early evening.
-The test itself takes from one to two hours.
-You will likely be awake (conscious sedation) during this procedure.
+The test itself takes 1-2 hours.
+You’ll likely be awake (conscious sedation) during this procedure.

 To begin the cath, the cardiologist uses a numbing medication (anesthetic) to numb the area where the catheter will be put in.
 An artery or vein in the arm or groin will be used as the site where the catheter will enter.
 If the doctor uses a blood vessel in the arm, a small incision will be made to find the artery or vein.
 As the anesthetic is injected, you may feel a slight burning or stinging sensation.